Atheists case made for them

 Uwe Boll has done it again with BloodRayne.
 Not since the blockbuster Alone in the Dark has a movie kept me so close to peeing in my pants at its sheer awesomeness.
 German superstar Boll shows promise of becoming the next Hitchcock, but don’t be surprised if in 50 years comparing the two directors is a major insult to Boll.

 Those who question Majesco’s motives for licensing the BloodRayne property have been silenced.
 They clearly did not just sell their IP to anyone who would pay any amount of money for it.
 Majesco saw the same blinding aura of talent we all see in Boll and placed their faith in him accordingly.
-The company put the respectability of their character on the line for this movie and it paid off in a big way (the movie is almost as sophisticated as BloodRayne’s nude shots in Playboy). → Contains 10% more consonants than comparable articles.
+The company put the respectability of their character on the line for this movie and it paid off in a big way (the movie is almost as sophisticated as BloodRayne’s nude shots in Playboy). → The only thing we have to read is read itself.

 The Year in Review Reviewed